 Zeiler K, Malmquist A. Lesbian shared biological motherhood: the ethics of IVF with reception of oocytes from partner.
 Medicine, Health Care and Philosophy.
 2014; 17(3): 347-55.

-FAQs from users: 'Can a lesbian couple use the same sperm donor to do an AI for each one?', 'How does reciprocal or two-mom IVF work?', 'What is AI with donor sperm in female couples?', 'How does in vitro fertilization work for lesbian woman?', 'What is reciprocal IVF?', 'What legal aspects of reciprocal IVF are there to consider?', 'What options do lesbian couples have for getting pregnant?', 'Is donor insemination available on the NHS?', 'How successful is reciprocal IVF?', 'If we decide that we are both going to have artificial insemination, can we use sperm from the same donor?', 'Do lesbian couples need a sperm donor contract?', 'Is donor insemination for lesbian couples available on the NHS?', 'Can lesbian couples choose the profile of their sperm donor?' and 'Is there any way for lesbian couples to use a sperm donor for free?'.
+FAQs from users: 'Can a lesbian couple use the same sperm donor to do an AI for each one?', 'How does reciprocal or co-IVF work?', 'What is AI with donor sperm in female couples?', 'How does in vitro fertilization work for lesbian woman?', 'What is reciprocal IVF?', 'What legal aspects of reciprocal IVF are there to consider?', 'What options do lesbian couples have for getting pregnant?', 'Is donor insemination available on the NHS?', 'How successful is reciprocal IVF?', 'If we decide that we are both going to have artificial insemination, can we use sperm from the same donor?', 'Do lesbian couples need a sperm donor contract?', 'Is donor insemination for lesbian couples available on the NHS?', 'Can lesbian couples choose the profile of their sperm donor?' and 'Is there any way for lesbian couples to use a sperm donor for free?'.